maxpeeperkorn/creativity-parameter/readme.md

-# Is Temperature the Creativity for Large Language Models
+# Is Temperature the Creativity for Large Language Models?

 This repository contains the supplementary material / appendix to go with the paper “Is Temperature the Creativity for Large Language Models” by Max Peeperkorn, Tom Kouwenhoven, Dan Brown, and Anna Jordanous.